renukanaidu365-boop/nature-view-task4/README.md

 This task was about using viewport units (vw and vh) for spacing.

 ## My Mistake (Using AI)
 I tried to make my code look too fancy.
 I used backdrop-filter, aspect-ratio, and transform effects that I don't fully understand yet.
 My mentor noticed it looked too professional for a beginner.
-Now I'm rewriting everything simply so I actually learn. so after that i changed this README>md too.
+Now I'm rewriting everything simply so I actually learn. so after that i changed this README.md too.

 ## What Was Hard
 I didn't understand why width:50vw gives 25% space on each side.
 My mentor explained that 50vw takes half the screen, so the remaining 50% is split equally as 25% on left and right.